edoardottt/edovshitler/README.md

 # edovshitler
-edovshitler is a simple game for computers that i enjoyed making it.
+edovshitler is a simple game for computers that I enjoyed making it.
 It's maked using Python, especially with pygame library and SQLite3.
 --------------------------
 It was develop with pygame 1.9.5 library that helps game creating.
-It stores the record (maximum bombs avoided, maximum missiles shooted and maximum enemies killed) in the results.db database (SQLite3). built with pyinstaller command.
+It stores the record (maximum bombs avoided, maximum missiles shooted and maximum enemies killed) in the results.db database (SQLite3).
+It's built with pyinstaller --onefile command.
 --------------------------
 For run it:
 1) Download all the repo